maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam16/part-1/test-3/passage-1.md

 | **regularly**            | frequently, often, repeatedly, recurrently                                            | ...with large vessels **regularly** crossing the seas and bringing supplies...                          |
 | **supplies**             | food or other things necessary for living                                             | ...and bringing **supplies** from their Empire.                                                         |

-### **Vocabulary Learning Plan: The Ships of Ancient Rome (7 Videos)**
+### **Vocabulary Learning Plan: The Ships of Ancient Rome (6 Videos)**

-Đây là kế hoạch chi tiết để học toàn bộ 102 từ vựng từ bài đọc, được chia thành 7 phần dễ quản lý hơn.
-Mỗi phần tương ứng với một video/buổi học và kể một chương của câu chuyện, giúp bạn học từ vựng một cách tự nhiên.
+Đây là kế hoạch chi tiết đã được tối ưu hóa để học toàn bộ 102 từ vựng từ bài đọc, chia thành 6 phần cân đối và logic.
+Mỗi phần tương ứng với một video/buổi học, kể một chương của câu chuyện về kỹ thuật hàng hải của người La Mã.

 ---

-#### **VIDEO 1: An Inherited Art (15 words)**
+#### **VIDEO 1: An Inherited Art (17 words)**

 **Video Script Prompt**

 **Target a specific use case:**
-"Help learners contrast modern, science-based shipbuilding with the ancient Roman art, which was based on experience and tradition."
+"Help learners contrast modern shipbuilding with the ancient Roman art and understand how we know about their methods."

 **Focus on a specific source:**
-"Focus on the first 15 vocabulary words.
+"Focus on the first 17 vocabulary words.
 For each, provide a short English meaning and a simple example sentence from the text."

 1.  **based on**
 2.  **sophisticated**